-Digital surveillance cameras are installed in the Middle School.
-They are monitored by both the local Police and middle school administration.
+Digital surveillance cameras are installed in the High School.
+They are monitored by both the Ambridge Police and high school administration.
 Students who willfully or carelessly damage school property will be assessed the cost of repair.
-Section 628 of School Law also provides for a citation issued by the local Police Department and a Level III suspension issued by the administration.
+Section 628 of School Law also provides for a citation issued by the Ambridge Police Department and a Level III suspension issued by the administration.
 School records will be withheld until all debts resulting from damage or destruction are paid.